hackistic/important-tulip/content/pages/posts/words-matter.-let's-dig-into-side-effects-from-the-vaccine..md

 ---
 title: Words matter.
-Let's dig into side effects from the vaccine.
+Let's dig into the side effects from the vaccine.
 subtitle: lorem-ipsum
 date: '2021-10-04'
 thumb_img_alt: lorem-ipsum